viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 Another Vivado magic happens, and we now have an almost final diagram.

-The last step is to connect MIG.aresetn with ram_interconnect.M00_ARESETN manually (this makes both aresetn signals connected to peripheral_aresetn of a new Processor System Reset IP, which the automation created).
+The last step is to connect aresetn on the MIG with M00_ARESETN on the ram_interconnect manually (this makes both aresetn signals connected to peripheral_aresetn of a new Processor System Reset IP, which the automation created).
 The Connection Automation didn't do this last connection for me.

 I moved IPs around for more clarity before I took this final snapshot: